splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-java-k8s.rst

      kubectl set env deployment/<my-deployment> OTEL_RESOURCE_ATTRIBUTES=build.id=feb2023_v2

-You can also use the methods shown in :ref:`zeroconfig-java-traces` to configure your instrumentation with the ``OTEL_RESOURCE_ATTRIBUTES`` environment variable.
+You can also use the methods shown in :ref:`zeroconfig-java-traces` to configure your instrumentation with the ``OTEL_RESOURCE_ATTRIBUTES`` environment variable and other environment variables.

 See :ref:`advanced-java-otel-configuration` for the full list of supported environment variables.